Midian, son of Abraham

 Josephus records that "Abraham contrived to settle them in colonies; and they took possession of Troglodytis and the country of Arabia the Happy, as far as it reaches to the Red Sea."

 Midian is generally considered ancestral to the Midianite people found in later portions of the Hebrew scriptures.

 In Islam

 Some Muslim genealogists claim he was the son of Lot's daughter.
+Some Islamic scholars also place Midian as the father of Issachar, and Issachar as the father of Shu'ayb.